Republic Broadcasting Network: Guardians of the Free Republics controversy

 In 2010, Sam Kennedy, who hosted the Take No Prisoners show on RBN, caused controversy after it was reported that he was a key figure in the Sovereign citizen movement and that he was a leader in the anti-government group Guardians of the Free Republics.
 The Guardians of the Free Republics had sent letters to the governors of all 50 states urging them to resign immediately, and threatening them with arrest by the "Provost Marshal" if they did not resign from their corporate office and swear out a new oath to the "dejure republic"; this sparked a flurry of coverage in the news media.
 Two months prior to this incident, Kennedy had sent a mass e-mail to his supporters saying that he would provide a "final remedy to the enslavement at the hands of corporations posing as legitimate government," said that he would "end economic warfare and political terror by March 31, 2010".

-John Stadtmiller, who runs RBN, distanced himself from Kennedy, saying he "is the focal point of this, these guardians.
+John Stadtmiller, distanced himself from Kennedy, saying he "is the focal point of this, these guardians.
 He was in the mix in setting this whole thing up, and he's up to his eyeballs in this Restore America project."
 Stadtmiller also criticized Kennedy's plan, saying "I talked to Kennedy a half-hour ago and ...
 I told him I'm getting a lot of heat, that you stirred the pot here, and that your plan for how to deal with the media and let them know what is going on has failed miserably."
 Kennedy was interviewed by the FBI in connection with the letters, which were construed as a direct threat to all 50 governors but without action from the United States Army Provost Marshal General have little legal effect.
 Kennedy's show is not currently on RBN's schedule, nor is he currently listed as a host on its website.